Car rental: Insurance/waivers

 Although frequently not explicitly stated, US car rental companies are required by respective state law to provide minimum liability coverage, except in California and Arizona, where the driver is solely responsible.
 This covers costs to a third party in the event of an accident.
 In most states, it is illegal to drive a car without liability coverage.
 The rental car companies maintain liability insurance on their vehicles; however, some companies will charge for this, should you not provide your own insurance.
 As an example, in Maryland, the minimal level of liability coverage is $20,000 for bodily injury and $15,000 for property damage.

 It is typical, when renting a car, to be offered various forms of supplemental insurance and/or damage waivers as an optional extra at additional cost.
+If you possess car insurance, it often applies to rentals as well.
+Additionally, numerous credit cards offer protection against theft and damage when used for payment.
+Before considering additional coverage at the rental agency, verify both your existing insurance and credit card benefits.
 There are several types of coverage: